-Heather Smith, Ph.D. is the Levine Scholars Program Faculty Fellow supporting civic engagement, research and study abroad.
+Heather Smith, Ph.D. is the Levine Scholars Program Faculty Fellow supporting civic engagement, research, and study abroad.
 She is also a professor of Geography and the Ph.D.
 Program Director, as well as the Director of the CLAS Urban Studies Minor.
 A Morehead Scholar, she earned her undergraduate degree at the University of North Carolina at Chapel Hill and graduate degrees in Canada.
 Dr. Smith’s research focuses on globalization, urban restructuring, immigrant settlement and socio-spatial inequality.
 She is the recipient of the 2014 Provost’s Faculty Award for Community Engagement and the 2017 Harshini V. De Silva Graduate Mentor Award.
 Dr. Smith is also the incoming Faculty Director of the Levine Scholars program.